Tom Denney

 Tom Denney (born November 23, 1982) is an American musician and record producer.
 He is a founding member and the ex-lead guitarist of A Day to Remember.
-He has since parted ways with the band and now produces at his own recording studio (though he was involved with the band's writing sessions for three more of their albums).
+He parted ways with the band in 2009, and now produces at his own recording studio (though he was involved with the band's writing sessions for three more of their albums and was a session musician on Common Courtesy).

-He continues to write and produce music for various other bands, with Secrets (post-hardcore band) being one of his main projects.
+He continues to write and produce music for various other bands, with Secrets being one of his main projects.

 Tom’s current band is Sounds Like Color, with Jesse Smarslok on vocals.

 History

 Early years and A Day to Remember (1992–2009)

 Tom Denney started playing guitar from the age of 10.
 Denney was later in a band called 2 Days 2 Late with drummer Bobby Scruggs; Denney called vocalist Jeremy McKinnon (who was in another band at the time) asking if he wanted to form another band, later called A Day to Remember.
 Denney performed on the band's first three albums: And Their Name Was Treason (2005), For Those Who Have Heart (2007), and Homesick (2009).
 Denney has stated that Nirvana was a major influence on him, adding that "if it wasn't for Nirvana, I honestly wouldn't be here".
 Other inspirations include country music artists such as George Jones and Johnny Cash.

 On June 2, 2009, the band announced that Denney had left the group; and was replaced by Four Letter Lie guitarist Kevin Skaff.
 The band stated that Denney left because he wants to focus on his marriage, a family, and his recording studio.
 Regardless of his departure from the band, he still remained a part of the writing process of new material.
 Denney has since contributed music to a number of the band's albums: What Separates Me from You (2010), Common Courtesy (2013), and Bad Vibrations (2016).
+He also contributed as a session musician to Common Courtesy, but was not credited as a performer.